en_USEnglish

 Upload to application stores

-Once you've generated the APK and IPA files for your React Native app, you can submit them to the respective app stores, Google Play Store and Apple App Storeto make them available for download.
+Once you have generated the APK and IPA files for your React Native app, you can submit them to the respective app stores, Google Play Store and Apple App Store, to make them available for download.

-Submitting your app to Google Play Store and Apple App Store involves several steps, including creating a developer account, preparing certain elements such as screenshots and descriptions, and complying with the stores' guidelines and policies.
+Submitting your app to the Google Play Store and Apple App Store involves several steps, including creating a developer account, preparing elements such as screenshots and descriptions, and following the store's guidelines and policies.